 Attendance is recorded in each class daily.
 If a student misses, they will be required to make-up the hours during the next session of the course or must attend another class session no later than two weeks from the date of the completion of the course unless a plan has been made.
-Make up classes need to be done in the same course or similar (i.e. making up A&P I hours in A&P II, making up Abdominal hours in TCM Cupping).
+Make up classes need to be done in the same course or similar (i.e. making up A&P I hours in A&P II, making up Massage Core II in Massage Core III).